 As the future of golf course construction remained clouded by economic uncertainty and dwindling playing demand, it seemed fitting that I should head overseas to understand the courses and golfing culture that have most influenced, for better and for worst, today's state of the game.
 While a postgraduate degree in Landscape Architecture at the University of Georgia provided a base to develop my understanding of modern trends in golf course development and design, it was an internship with Tom Doak that truly introduced me to the field.
 Time in the dirt, alongside the associates of Renaissance Golf Design, at Dismal River and Tara’ Iti has provided an invaluable apprenticeship in implicating the sophisticated yet restrained approach to design and construction that I so admire.

-While many experienced architects may view it as a disconcerting time to operate within the business, it is my belief that an exciting period for golf course development presents itself, with the opportunity to shape a new future for the game...
+While many experienced architects may view it as a disconcerting time to operate within the business, it is my belief that an exciting period for golf course development presents itself, with the opportunity to guide a golfer-focused future for the game...

 Cunning: adj.
 Wrought with, or exhibiting, skill or ingenuity; Artful; Displaying keen insight